 This study targets a specific area within an established part of the community for evaluation.
 The area is indicated in Figure 1 of this report.
-The existing uses in this area include commercial and public open space (primarily detention cells).
+The existing uses in this area include industrial uses and public open space (primarily hike/bike trail).

 Through the redevelopment process the City of Grand Island can guide future development and redevelopment throughout the area.
+Even though this is a smaller area than normal, it does meet the concept of the Micro-Blight process the City has been analyzing over the past couple of years.
 The use of the Community Redevelopment Act by the City of Grand Island is intended to redevelop and improve the area.
 Using the Community Redevelopment Act, the City of Grand Island can assist in the elimination of negative conditions and implement different programs/projects identified for the City.